WalterZWang/walterzwang.github.io/_pages/softwares.md

 Modelica Buildings library is a free open-source library with dynamic simulation models for building and district energy and control systems.

-My role: Developer of the [*Occupants*](https://github.com/lbl-srg/modelica-buildings/tree/master/Buildings/Occupants) module
+My role: Leading developer of the [*Occupants*](https://github.com/lbl-srg/modelica-buildings/tree/master/Buildings/Occupants) module

 ## AlphaBuilding Residential Community